wolfeidau/wolfeidau_site/content/post/2022-07-02-aws-cur-setup.md

 1. [Amazon GuardDuty](https://wellarchitectedlabs.com/cost/300_labs/300_cur_queries/queries/security_identity__compliance/#amazon-guardduty) - This query provides daily unblended cost and usage information about Amazon GuardDuty Usage.
 The usage amount and cost will be summed.
 2. [Amazon S3](https://wellarchitectedlabs.com/cost/300_labs/300_cur_queries/queries/storage/#amazon-s3) - This query provides daily unblended cost and usage information for Amazon S3.
 The output will include detailed information about the resource id (bucket name), operation, and usage type.
 The usage amount and cost will be summed, and rows will be sorted by day (ascending), then cost (descending).

+## Cost Allocation Tags

+The [Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in billing allows you to record data which is included in the CUR.
+This is a great resource for attributing cost to a user, role or service, or alternatively a cloudformation stack.

+I enable the following AWS tags for collection and inclusion in the CUR.

+* `aws:cloudformation:stack-name`
+* `aws:createdBy`

+I also enable some of my own custom tags for collection and inclusion in the CUR.

+* `application`
+* `component`
+* `branch`
+* `environment`

+You can see how these are added in the https://github.com/wolfeidau/aws-billing-store project `Makefile` when the stacks are launched.